AdguardTeam/AdguardKnowledgeBase/11.vpn/040.adguard-vpn-for-windows/010.overview/docs.en.md

 #### Advanced Settings

-This section contains settings that not every user will understand.
-However, you may need them and it is better to know them in advance.
+It is entirely possible to use AdGuard VPN for Windows without ever touching the Advanced settings, but they can be useful if you're willing to take time to learn what they do.

 **Operating Mode**

-Despite the fact that there are two operating modes — VPN and SOKCS5 — we advise you to use only the one chosen by default (VPN).
-When the **VPN-mode** is enabled, all the traffic of your device will be directed via AdGuard VPN, while in **SOKCS5 mode** AdGuard VPN uses a local proxy server which can be used by other applications to redirect their traffic.
+Despite the fact that there are two operating modes — VPN and SOCKS5 — we advise you to use only the one chosen by default (VPN).
+When the **VPN mode** is enabled, all the traffic of your device will be directed via AdGuard VPN, while in **SOCKS5 mode** AdGuard VPN uses a local proxy server which can be used by other applications to redirect their traffic.

 **Logging level**

 Two levels of logging are available to choose from: **Record by default** and **Record everything**.
 Use the first option when the application is running without errors.
-The **Record everything** option should only be activated after consulting with the support team when the program doesn’t work correctly.
+The **Record everything** option should only be activated if our support team has asked you to do so.

 All logs are stored locally on your device and you can send them to the support team if needed.